us0p/interview_preparation/english_questions.md

 ## General and Behavioral Questions
 - Tell me about yourself.
-    - Your ability to summarize relevant career highlights and experiences.
-    - How well you can tailor your background to align with the role.
-    - Your communication skills and confidence in presenting yourself.
-    > Provide a concise narrative that ties your past experiences to the position.

-    make this sound more like a talk and use more key words about technical aspects.
-    demonstrate experience to work collaboratively.

-    R: I work with web development since 2021 and have almost 3 years of professional experience.
-In those experiences i mostly worked as a fullstack developer.
+    I work with web development since 2021 and have almost 3 years of professional experience.

-    I'm used to work with many concurrent projects.
-In those projects i mostly worked with the MERN stack.
-As a developer i'm always worried about the quality of my work, that's why, in one of my previuos experiences i was the first developer to apply tests to the code base and use Test Driven Development to delivery a project with a higher approval by the client.
-    I'm used to have direct contact with clients to gather requirements and to provide reports about the sprint.
+    In those experiences i mostly worked as a fullstack developer using technologies of the MERN stack including others like Docker, PostgreSQL, MySQL, Typescript, Next.js and some AWS services like S3 and SES.

+    During my last experience, each developer owned a group of projects, something around 3 or 4 and, the team was small thus you usually had to singlehadled take care of the job, which included, besides coding, direct contact with clients to gather requirements and to provide reports about the sprint, some times as the owner of the project i also had make technical decisions like the right time to implement a feature, how something should be implemented, and whether to use a service or not.
+    This happened because the company's mission was to not only be a group of developer who code, but a strategic IT partner for the client.

-    I have experience working with multifunctional teams and environments. and i'm always eager to learn and experiment with new technologies.
+    It was also a requirement for me to work with many new technologies at the time, wich was great as i'm always eager to learn and experiment with new technologies.
+Right now i'm studying Clean Architecture and Microservices while i learn some other tecnologies like Kafka, Nest.js and AWS Lambda.

 - Why should we hire you?